ahmedelbrmbaly/blood-bridge/docs/PRD-bloodbridge.md

 - As a blood bank official, I want to confirm donor appointments, so I can manage the donation schedule.
 - As a blood bank official, I want to confirm if the donated blood is virus-free and add it to stocks, so I can ensure the safety and availability of blood.
 - As a blood bank official, I want to accept hospital requests, so I can distribute blood efficiently.
-- As a blood bank official, I want to notify donors if they are eligible to donate and if a hospital needs their blood type, so I can encourage timely donations.
+- OPTIONAL: As a blood bank official, I want to notify donors if they are eligible to donate and if a hospital needs their blood type, so I can encourage timely donations.

 **4. System Admins**